-Definition - What does Atretic Follicle mean?
+What Does Atretic Follicle Mean?

 An atretic follicle is an ovarian follicle that degenerates before coming to maturity.
 This is a normal process and several of these occur each month in a woman's body.

-FertilitySmarts explains Atretic Follicle
+FertilitySmarts Explains Atretic Follicle

 This is a normal process and occurs throughout a woman's life.
-In fact, each month about 20 follicles mature, but only one is ovulated.
+In fact, each month about 20 follicles mature, but only one becomes dominant and is ovulated.
 The exact reason for this is unknown.